theRTB/ForzaShiftTone/README.md

 ### Per gear:

-- Target: Derived shift rpm value.
-This requires the ratio of the current gear and the next gear to be determined (green background)
+- Target: The derived shift rpm value.
+This requires a power curve and the ratio of the current gear and the next gear to be determined (green background)
 - Rel.
 Ratio: The relative ratio of the gear ratios between two consecutive gears.
-If gear 1 has a drivetrain ratio of 15 and gear 2 has a drivetrain ratio of 11 then the relative ratio is 15/11 = 1.36 approximately.
+If gear 1 has a drivetrain ratio of 15 and gear 2 has a drivetrain ratio of 11 then the relative ratio is 15/11 = 1.36 approximately

 ### General configuration: